Rishita-23/Spotify-analysis/README.md

 where official_video = 'true'
 group by 1;
 ```
-9.For each album, calculate the total views of all associated tracks.
+9. For each album, calculate the total views of all associated tracks.
 ```sql
 select
 	album,